-Many of us will now be juggling school from home and some of us will be juggling work on top of that – we don’t know how long this will last and it’s far from an ideal situation!
+So this wasn’t the school holidays we were expecting!
+And many of us will now be juggling work from home and kids at home which is far from an ideal situation!
 The age group of 3 years to 5 or 6 years is particularly tricky as most tasks require parental involvement.
-There’s a time for that but you’ll also need ideas for when you HAVE to do some work, when your older child needs help with their school work or when you just need a break.
+There’s a time for that but you’ll also need ideas for when you HAVE to do some work or when you just need a break.

 Of course there’s TV and iPads but let’s face it, at some point we all feel a little guilty about that.
 So here are some ideas that MAY give you at least 15 minutes space or even more if you’re lucky!

 While YouTube might be the death of us, it’s actually a great resource to get kids active.
 A couple of channels we like to get the kids moving are:

 Our kids LOVE the Art Hub for Kids YouTube channel.
 This channel is great for kids getting closer to 5 and up.
 Choose something that’s good for their level, let them watch it once, then it is there turn to draw!
 We get the kids to do it in pencil first rather than going straight in with a marker.
 If they get into this it can take up hours of their time.